U.S. flag

 Characteristic Lipedema

-Adapted from a table proposed by Wold et al. (1951) & Child et al. (2009), Dayan et al. (2017).[2][13][3][14]
+Adapted from a table proposed by Wold et al (1951) & Child et al (2009), Dayan et al (2017).[2][3][13][14]

 Evaluation

-With recent advancements in imaging, nuclear medicine helps differentiate lipedema from lymphedema.
+Laboratory tests, including liver, kidney, and thyroid function tests, lipid profile, and insulin resistance, should be ruled out before proceeding with imaging.[3]
+With recent advances in imaging, nuclear medicine can help differentiate lipedema from lymphedema.
 In nuclear medicine lymphangioscintigraphy, NMLAS technetium-99m-sulfur colloid is injected dermally.
 Remarkable asymmetry of the lymphatic system and slower lymphatic flow have been found.[5][15]
-Bioimpedance spectroscopy reveals increased impedance (extracellular water level) in the lower extremities compared to the upper extremities.[10]
+Bioimpedance spectroscopy reveals higher impedance (extracellular water content) in the lower extremities than in the upper extremities.[10]

-Ultrasound of lipedema tissue demonstrates thinner skin, increased thickness, and increased hypoechogenicity of subcutaneous fat more prominent towards the medial calf and distal extremities.
-Based on the thickness of the subcutis, the severity of lipedema has been classified by Marschall and Schwahn-Schreiber: mild: 12 to 15 mm, moderate: 15 to 20 mm, distinct: > 20 mm, and severe: > 30 mm.
+A dual-energy X-ray absorptiometry (DEXA) scan is used to measure bone mineral density; it is also very useful for assessing fat mass and lean body mass.
+It differentiates patients without lipedema by a cut-off value of 0.46 for fat mass in the legs (adjusted for BMI).
+Ultrasound of lipedema tissue demonstrates thinner skin, increased thickness, and increased hypoechogenicity of subcutaneous fat, more prominent towards the medial calf and distal extremities.
+Based on subcutaneous thickness, Marschall and Schwahn-Schreiber have classified lipedema severity as mild (12 to 15 mm), moderate (15 to 20 mm), distinct (> 20 mm), and severe (> 30 mm).
 Ironically, similar values have been identified in the case of obesity as well.
 Therefore, the proposed value can misdiagnose lipedema in the absence of other symptoms.[5][16]

-In transthoracic 2D echocardiography, enlarged left atrial diameter, increased LV end-diastolic diameter and volume, increased LV end-systolic volume, impaired left ventricular apical rotation, left ventricular twist, and aortic stiffness, along with increased ascending aortic systolic and diastolic diameters have been reported.
-Ejection fraction has been preserved in Lipedema patients.
-In 3D speckle-tracking echocardiography dilated end-systolic and end-diastolic mitral annulus disjunction, the mitral annulus area has been observed.[8]
+Magnetic resonance imaging (MRI) of the legs shows a widening of lymphatic vessels up to 2 mm, whereas, in the case of lipedema, the widening can be more than 3 mm.
+In transthoracic 2D echocardiography, enlarged left atrial diameter, increased LV end-diastolic diameter and volume, increased LV end-systolic volume, impaired left ventricular apical rotation, left ventricular twist, and aortic stiffness, along with increased ascending aortic systolic and diastolic diameters, have been reported.
+Ejection fraction has been preserved in patients with Lipedema.
+In 3D speckle-tracking echocardiography, dilated end-systolic and end-diastolic mitral annular disjunction has been observed, with increased mitral annular area.[8]

 Treatment / Management